hnbezz/Portfolio/README.md

 <a name="sparkify"></a>
 ## Sparkify - Churn Prediction

 The project aims to predict user churns from a music app, using PySpark, showcasing my abilities with Spark.
 The code was written in Python 3, and the libraries used are described below.
-To fully understand the project, one should first read this README.md, then check the file `Sparkify_EDA.ipynb` and finally check `Final_sparkify.ipynb`.
+To fully understand the project, one should first read this README.md, extract the data from `mini_sparkify_event_data.zip`, then check the file `Sparkify_minidataset_EDA.ipynb` and finally check `Final_sparkify.ipynb`.

 ### Libraries needed